risgk/digital-synth-vra8-n/README.md

         - Requiring a Ruby execution environment
 - **CAUTION**: We *strongly recommend* **Arduino IDE 1.8.5**
     - `DigitalSynthVRA8N.ino` *does not work well* with Arduino IDE 1.8.6 or later
+    - There is no restriction on a version of Arduino AVR Core
+        - You can install the Arduino AVR Core 1.16.21 or later (in the Board Manager) for new Arduino Nano bootloader

 ## VRA8-N CTRL